 The Bird Project

+This project is a blend of photography, urban intervention, ornithology and storytelling.
 The core of the project is the documentation of hand cut photographs depicting birds in natural size, wheat-pasted on walls in cities around the world.
+When exhibited it can include images, video, a custom made soundscape, text and a folio sized book.
+The images can be nailed straight to wall, framed or presented as a wallpaper.

-Another part of the project is Berglins extensive research on how birds have impacted human history.
+One part of the project is Berglins extensive research on how birds have impacted human history.
 For example how the variation of finches on the Galapagos convinced Darwin that he was right about his theory of evolution.
 Another story explains how the French inventor Etienne Jules Marey’s desire to capture birds in mid air, prompted him to create the first motion camera in 1886.
 Some texts are factual, others based on hearsay, like the myth about the Spanish conquistador Hérnan Cortez.
 It is said that he colonized the American continent with the help of the sacred feathers from the rare Mexican bird Pharomachrus Auriceps, commonly known as the Golden-headed quetzal.

 Over the years 5179 different images of birds have been placed in cities on five continents: Gothenburg (2006), Berlin (2007), Tel Aviv (2008), Casablanca (2009), New York (2010), Reykjavik (2011), Madrid (2012), Malmö (2013), Rio de Janeiro (2014), Buenos Aires (2015), London (2016) Stockholm (2017), Copenhagen (2023) and Oslo (2023).